near/docs/docs/3.tutorials/fts/3-circulating-supply.md

 ---

 In the previous tutorial, you looked at what a fungible token was and how you could define one in your smart contract.
-In this tutorial, you'll learn how to create a circulating supply belonging to the contract owner at first and view all the tokens, with their metadata, in the NEAR wallet..
+In this tutorial, you'll learn how to create a circulating supply belonging to the contract owner and view all the tokens, with their metadata, in the NEAR wallet..

 ## Introduction